 Welcome to the Reserve Raisins Class Action Website

 The Court is neither encouraging nor discouraging individuals from joining this lawsuit.
-This website is intended to advise you of the litigation entitled Bruce Ciapessoni, Elisa Ciapessoni, Bob F. Hansen, Hansen Enterprises, R&H Agri-Enterprises, Eldora Rossi, Rossi & Ciapessoni Farms, and Rossi & Rossi v. the United States of America and of your rights.
-This includes the right to become a member of the Class or to do nothing and be excluded from the Class.
-Please note that this class action is different than most other class action lawsuits in the United States because, if you do nothing, you will NOT be able to participate in the lawsuit as a member of the Class.
+This website is intended to advise you of updates to the litigation entitled Bruce Ciapessoni, Elisa Ciapessoni, Bob F. Hansen, Hansen Enterprises, R&H Agri-Enterprises, Eldora Rossi, Rossi & Ciapessoni Farms, and Rossi & Rossi v. the United States of America and of your rights.
+This includes the right to receive a payment under the Settlement Agreement if you already properly opted in to the Class, become a new member of the Class as a Deemed Settlement Class Member, withdraw from the Class if you previously opted in, and object to the Settlement Agreement.

 What is this lawsuit about?